irojs/iro-dynamic-css/readme.md

 ### CSS Variables

 [CSS variables](https://alligator.io/css/css-variables/) can also be used, provided that the browser supports them.
-Variables are defined as properties that begin with a double-dash (`--`).
+Variables are defined using properties that begin with a double-dash (`--`).

 ```js
 var colorPicker = new iro.ColorPicker([